 Today I’d like to share an excerpt from my book, Ready, Set, Write: A Guide to Creative Writing.
 This is from a chapter titled “Essay Writing,” which emphasizes the creative aspects of writing essays rather than the academic.

 The word essay comes from the French word essayer, which means “to try” or “to attempt.”
-An essay is a short format of writing, which usually presents an author’s personal point of view and can include criticism, arguments, observations, recollections, and reflections around a focused topic.
-Usually written in prose, the essay falls somewhere between an article and a short story.
+An essay is a short format that usually presents an author’s personal point of view and can include criticism, arguments, observations, recollections, and reflections around a particular topic.

-Because essays are so broad and can range from academic or analytic to highly personal, we can further place various types of essays in an unlimited number of categories.
-Let’s look at a few options in essay writing that we can explore:
+Because essays are so broad and can range from academic or analytic to deeply personal, there are plenty of options for writers to choose from.
+Let’s look at a few types of essays that we can write:

-Narrative Essay: Narrative essays are similar to short stories except they are nonfiction and usually relate to a core topic or theme.
-Such an essay usually makes a point using story as an example.
-These are excellent essays for journal keepers and short fiction writers.
+Narrative Essay: Narrative essays are similar to short stories, except they are nonfiction and usually relate to a core topic or theme.
+Such an essay usually makes a point or conveys a lesson using a story as an example.

 Descriptive Essay: A descriptive essay avoids the author’s personal thoughts and feelings and focuses on the who, what, where, when, why, and how.
-These essays are ideal for anyone who likes to examine a subject from every angle and for writers who enjoy composing descriptive prose.
+These essays are ideal for anyone who likes to examine a subject from every angle and for writers who enjoy composing objective, detailed, factual, and descriptive prose.

 Response Essay: A response essay is similar to a personal essay in that it relates the author’s thoughts and feelings, except it speaks specifically about the author’s reaction to something; books, movies, travels, and other events and experiences are all fair game.

-Argumentative of Persuasive Essay: These essays present the author’s position on an issue and apply logic, reason, and often, statistics and research, to back up the author’s opinions.
-Persuasive essays are designed to convince readers to do something or see some issue from a certain perspective.
+Argumentative or Persuasive Essay: These essays present the author’s position on an issue and apply logic, reason, and often, statistics and research, to back up the author’s opinions.
+Such essays may also include hyperbole, fallacy, and other questionable or deceitful tactics.
+Persuasive essays are designed to convince readers to do something or see some issue from a particular perspective.